Information Geometry Approach to Parameter Estimation in Hidden Markov Models: Introduction

 \section{Introduction}

-\Label{s1} Information geometry established by Amari and Nagaoka \cite{AN} is a very powerful method for statistical inference.
-Recently, the paper \cite{HW-est} applied this approach to estimation of Markovian process.
-In the paper \cite{HW-est}, they employed information geometry of transition matrices given by Nakagawa and Kanaya \cite{NK} and Nagaoka \cite{HN}.
-Since this geometric structure depends only on the transition matrices, it does not change as the number $n$ of observation increases while the geometry based on the probability distribution changes according to the increase of the number $n$.
-In particular, the paper \cite{HW-est} introduced the curved exponential family of transition matrices, and derived the Cram\'{e}r-Rao inequality for the family, which shows the optimality of the inverse of the transition matrix version of Fisher information matrix.
+\Label{s1} Information geometry has been established by Amari and Nagaoka \cite{AN} as a very powerful method for statistical inference.
+Recently, this approach was applied to the estimation of the transition matrix of the Markovian process \cite{HW-est}.
+When we observe the $n$ sequential data subject to a certain Markovian process, if we focus on the geometry based on the probability distribution of the $n$ data, the geometrical structure changes according to the increase of the number $n$.
+To resolve this problem, the paper \cite{HW-est} focuses on information geometry of transition matrices given by Nakagawa and Kanaya \cite{NK} and Nagaoka \cite{HN}.
+This is because this geometric structure depends only on the transition matrices, and does not change as the number $n$ increases.
+Based on this property, the paper \cite{HW-est} introduced the curved exponential family of transition matrices, and derived the Cram\'{e}r-Rao inequality for the family, which shows the optimality of the inverse of Fisher information matrix for the transition matrices.

 On the other hand, the hidden Markov model (HMM) is an important statistical model in many fields including Bioinformatics \cite{Durbin} Econometrics \cite{Kim} and Population genetics \cite{Felsenstein} (See also the recent overview \cite{Capp}.).
-Some of preceding studies \cite{Amari-em,FN} to estimate hidden Markov process have already employed information geometry by using em-algorithm.
-However, their em-algorithm is based on the geometry of probability distributions, which changes according to the increase of the number $n$.
+Some of preceding studies \cite{Amari-em,FN} to estimate the transition matrix of the hidden Markov process have already employed information geometry by using an em-algorithm when the transition matrix is unknown and the state spaces is finite.
+However, their em-algorithm is based on the geometry of probability distributions, which changes according to the increase of the number $n$ of observations.
 So, their estimation processes become complicated when $n$ is large.
-Hence, they could not evaluate the asymptotic behavior of the estimation error.
+Hence, it is hard to evaluate the asymptotic behavior of the estimation error, rigorously.